cadithealth/pyramid_controllers/README.rst

 * **pyramid_controllers.RestController**: this class routes the
   various RESTful verbs to controller methods by the same name (note that the method names are lower-cased).

-* **pyramid_controllers.DescribeController**: this class is used to describe a controller hierarchy.
-It is capable of outputting a plain-text hierarchy, reStructuredText, HTML, JSON, YAML, WADL, and XML.
-Usually, some level of customization is required to make this very useful.

 Here is an example of the RestController, which will accept any of the standard HTTP verbs (GET, PUT, POST, DELETE) to the URL "/hello" and